0xAdiyat/Flutterify/README.md

 ```shell
 python3 flutterify.py
 ```
-you can also create your `own allies` incase to avoid writting the whole command.
-For me it was `fc`
+you can also create your `own allies` in case to avoid writing the whole command.
+For me, it was `fc`

 Choose `my_flutter_app` with your desired project name.
 This command will set up a new Flutter project with a recommended project structure.